anastasiajsokol/StaticLock/docs/staticlock/configuration.md

 ## Required Format

-Note: it is recommended that any changes to the configuration are done using the settings and lock commands, not manually editing the file.
+Note: it is recommended that any changes to the configuration are made using the lock command, not manually editing the file.

 Configuration files are stored as json files with the following mandatory sections.